alessandro-gentilini/knuth-interview-2006/README.md

 compilers, this is this system, thing that I had done for Burroughs the previous year, and I had, I just finished, and you know, you have been recommended to us as somebody who knows how to write compilers, and would you think about writing a book like that?
-So I’m one and a half years into graduate school at the time, and doing consulting for Burroughs, but I, but, boy, I couldn’t get the thought out of my mind.
+So I'm one and a half years into graduate school at the time, and doing consulting for Burroughs, but I, but, boy, I couldn't get the thought out of my mind.
 Wow, I love writing a book?
-I just, you know, I’d been working previously on newspapers, magazines, you know, writing a few articles.
+I just, you know, I'd been working previously on newspapers, magazines, you know, writing a few articles.
 I enjoyed writing all the time, and I, and here was the publisher of my favorite textbooks, Addison-Wesley, was asking me to